 HW 3.3 Modify your coin program from last week so that it displays COINs.
 Or if you did not do it last week, please do it this week.
-I have two coins you can use in a Scratch template called Coins in a Template you can use.
-Or you can get your own coins from the web.

 Next let us deal with dice

 The next program uses random numbers to simulate rolling dice.
 We want to use two dice so we need 12 costumes, 6 for the red die and 6 for the white die.